Invasive Plant & Bug Resources

 Spotted Lanternfly – The spotted lanternfly Lycorma delicatula, (SLF) is an exotic, invasive sap-feeding planthopper that has the potential to severely impact Connecticut’s agricultural crops, particularly apples, grapes, and hops, and ornamental trees.

-Elimination of Ailanthus altissima (Chinese Tree of Heaven)–Ailanthus altissima (Tree-of-Heaven, ToH) is listed as invasive in Connecticut.
+Elimination of Ailanthus altissima (Chinese Tree of Heaven)Ailanthus altissima (Tree-of-Heaven, ToH) is listed as invasive in Connecticut.
 In addition to forming large clonal colonies that crowd out native trees and understory plants, ToH produces allelopathic chemicals that inhibit the germination of most native plants.
-This resource includes notes from the workshop with Peter Picone, CT DEEP.
+This is a summary of a workshop led by Peter Picone (CT DEEP) in June 2024.

 Wild Ones Mountain Laurel Chapter Third-Party Disclaimer: